abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ![](./community-talks-2022.4.png)

 We've [asked you to pick the topic of the next Community Talks](https://twitter.com/abpframework/status/1514567683072745474?s=20&t=rJfHrB3DYDNsk2EXS8zBBQ) and you've chosen the "How to contribute to open source ABP Framework?" for the next talk topic.
-So, in this Community Talk, we will be talking about "How to contribute to ABP Framework" with one of the top contributors [Ismail Yılmaz](https://github.com/iyilm4z).
+So, in this Community Talk, we will be talking about "How to contribute to ABP Framework" with one of the top contributors of the ABP Framework, [Ismail Yılmaz](https://github.com/iyilm4z).
 The event will be on **May 10, 2022, at 17:00 (UTC)** on YouTube.

 > You can register for the event from [here](https://kommunity.com/volosoft/events/abp-community-talks-20224-how-to-contribute-to-the-open-source-abp-framework-d9b50664), if you haven't registered yet.